 Our History

-In 1964, Michael P. Weinstein, Herman’s son, also a graduate of Cincinnati College of Embalming, joined the family business, and in 1971, Morton L. Weinstein, Paul’s son, a Magna Cum Laude graduate of American Academy McAllister Institute of Funeral Service, Inc., New York, NY, also joined the family business.
+In the years that followed, the next generation joined the family legacy.
+In 1964, Herman’s son, Michael P. Weinstein, joined after earning his degree from the Cincinnati College of Embalming.
+In 1971, Morton L. Weinstein, Paul’s son and a Magna Cum Laude graduate of the American Academy McAllister Institute of Funeral Service, also joined the business.
+Together, they strengthened the mortuary’s reputation for exceptional, tradition-centered service rooted in Jewish values.